Last updated on

 - I doubt that Twitter intended for its service to be used for mindless follow backs.
 That would be one reason Twitter limits follows and unfollows per time period.

 - I block spammers and other dubious types relentlessly.
-Spammers are always blocked AND reported to Twitter; who really do take action.
+Spammers, bots and fake accounts are always blocked AND reported to Twitter; who really do take action.
 Obviously, if I was inappropriately concerned about my follower count then the temptation would be to leave these dodgy followers in place and inflate my follower count.

 - So many accounts these days fall into the category of ‘having a presence’ on Twitter without actually being there.
 Some so-called social media ‘gurus’ encourage this.
 Social media is just that – social.